 I honestly don’t think Mr. Falwell and the students at Liberty University ought to be so ready to shoot Muslims, even if Mr. Falwell did clarify later that he meant terrorist Muslims.

 “Just Say No” is a cop-out, not a solution

 I get that terrorism is bad.
 Obviously.
 I get that religious extremists are some of the scariest people to ever walk the earth.

 (Hello, Jerry Falwell, Jr!)

-What I don’t get is why we’re trying to solve a problem with basically a big fat band-aid because “Just Say No” is not a solution.
+What I don’t get is why we’re trying to solve a problem with basically a big fat band-aid, because “Just Say No” is not a solution.

 The hate just keeps a’ comin’

-Back on the subject of brown people in general and not just brown Muslims, let me point you to the Governor of Maine, who made a shockingly racist remark about drug dealers impregnating young white girls.
+Back on the subject of dark-skinned people in general and not just Muslims, let me point you to the Governor of Maine, who made a shockingly racist remark about drug dealers impregnating young white girls.
 He, of course, later explained that he meant to say “Maine women,” not “white girls.”

-Yeah, no, that’s so not convincing.
+Yeah, no, that’s not convincing.

 See, people let it slip how racist they are.
 Yeah, true, some people aren’t even trying to hide it.